Safaris in Tanzania with the best trusted Experts

 - Low Season: March – May and November (up to 40 % off high season rates)

-Most travel companies and lodges sell low and high seasonal rates.
+Most lodges sell low and high seasonal rates.
 Off-peak rates are often significantly lower and low season travel has its advantages, so consider booking in the shoulder and low seasons.
-Low season in Serengeti is during long rains (March and April) and high season is from late June / early July till late August / early September when wildlife viewing is at its best.
+Low season in Serengeti is during long rains (March -May) and high season is from late June / early July till late August / early September when wildlife viewing is at its best.

 For most nationals a tourist visa in Tanzania costs $ 50 and can be obtained at the border (for most nationalities) upon arrival.
 This is a single entry tourist visa, valid for 90 days, for visits of up to 30 days.
 A Tanzania visa costs $ 100 for USA residents but allows multiple-entry visits of up to 90 days and is valid for up to 12 months.